Death of Mallory Beach: Lawsuits and murders

 Beach's mother, Renee Beach, filed a lawsuit against several members of the Murdaugh family: Paul's brother, Buster Murdaugh, who allegedly loaned the underage Paul his driver's license so that he could obtain alcohol, and Paul's mother Maggie, who allegedly allowed Paul to use the boat while drinking.
 Alex Murdaugh and the store where the underage teens bought the alcohol were also named in the lawsuit, which was settled in January 2023.
 Suits were also filed against other Murdaugh family members, the hosts of the oyster roast, the owner of the bar where Murdaugh drank shots after the oyster roast, and the owner of the convenience store that sold Murdaugh alcohol.
 In July 2023, the Beach family reached a $15 million settlement with Parker’s Corporation, owners of the convenience store which had sold alcohol to Paul Murdaugh.
 The Beaches were represented by Mark Tinsley, who filed a motion to compel Alex Murdaugh to disclose his finances after the latter claimed that he was broke.

 Paul and Maggie were murdered on June 7, 2021, three days before the scheduled June 10 hearing on the motion.
 Tinsley said "The fuse was lit", as the disclosure would reveal Alex Murdaugh's corporate fraud had run for years.
 Alex Murdaugh was arrested in July 2022 after a Colleton County grand jury issued an indictment charging him with two counts of murder and two counts of possession of a weapon during the commission of a violent crime in the deaths of Maggie and Paul.
 The indictment stated that Alex shot his wife with a rifle and his son with a shotgun.
-He was found guilty on all four counts related to the murders on March 3, 2023.
+During the first trial of Alex Murdaugh, he was found guilty on all four counts related to the murders in March 2023, and sentenced to two life sentences.
+Murdaugh appealed the conviction because the jury was tampered with by court clerk Becky Hill.
+It was reviewed by the state Supreme Court who unanimously agree with Murdaugh and threw the murder conviction out: Becky Hill had "placed her fingers on the scales of justice", according to the justices.
+Prosecutors responded they would look into retrying the case.